manhph2211/MC-OCR/Deeplabv3/README.md

 - Objects in different scale: ASPP is a parallel network which uses astrous convolutions with multiple rates and incorporates them together.
-- Smooth a mask prediction: CRFs is a dense graph model which can maximize label agreement between similar pixels, and can integrate more elaborate terms that model contextual relationships between object classes
+- Smooth a mask prediction: CRFs is a dense graph model which can maximize label agreement between similar pixels, and can integrate more elaborate terms that model contextual relationships between object classes.

 ## Requirements
 ```bash